aditya-saxena-7/Cost-Efficient-Stock-Forecasting-with-Enhanced-LightGBM/Cost Awareness.md

      - Missed profit per share: $55 (sell price) - $50 (buy price) = $5
      - Total Missed Profit: 100 shares * $5 = $500
      - Subtract transaction fees and taxes to get `fn_Amt`.

-Certainly!
-Let's dive into the mathematical details of how `scale_pos_weight` influences the loss function in LightGBM and how it adds a higher penalty for false positives.

 ### Understanding the Loss Function in LightGBM